dbochicchio/reactor-mqtt-contrib/README.md

 ### Dual switch devices

 Dual switch devices, such as Shelly 2 or 2.5, should be mapped using separate device for each channel.
-Simnply specify *channel* parameters accordingly.
+Simply specify *channel* parameters accordingly.

 ### Shelly Uni